WandererTom/wanderertom.github.io/content/World Overview.md

 Each day consists of 24 hours.
 A period of 300 days marks a Triad, named for its three distinct seasons.

 The longest and most pleasant of these seasons is Luminar, bringing 200 long days of warmth and light.
 As the light progressively fades, Stomrund follows, and with it 50 days of swirling winds, lashing rains, and increasingly dark nights.
-As the Nearsun dissappears completely from the sky, the season of Bleak brings a relentless and biting cold, and a mere few hours of twilight from the Farsun for 50 days more.
+As the Nearsun disappears completely from the sky, the season of Bleak brings a relentless and biting cold, and a mere few hours of twilight from the Farsun for 50 days more.

 As the cycle ends and repeats, a cascade of glorious light heralds the reemergence of the Nearsun and with it a warmth that rejuvenates the land and causes life to flourish once more.
 #### Calandar & Key Events

 The Alethyrians use a simple calendar that charts each triad's 300 days by its three seasons, starting at Luminar 1 and ending at Bleak 50.

-Luminar 1 - 200
+- Luminar 1 - 200
-Stomrund 1 - 50
+- Stomrund 1 - 50
-Bleak 1 - 50
+- Bleak 1 - 50

 Each triad is contains several key events:

-Luminar 1 - Light's Coming
+- Luminar 1 - Light's Coming
-Luminar 100 - The Everday
+- Luminar 100 - The Everday
-Luminar 190 - Festival of The Fading
+- Luminar 190 - Festival of The Fading
-Stomrund 1 -
+- Stomrund 1 -
-Bleak 1 - Frostborn
+- Bleak 1 - Frostborn
-Bleak 37 - Asantia's Sorrow
+- Bleak 37 - Asantia's Sorrow
-Bleak 50 - Bleak's End
+- Bleak 50 - Bleak's End